Sports Dice Football

 Anytime a Touchdown, Field Goal or a Safety are scored, the non-scoring team begins a new drive on their 25-yard line.

 Sports Dice Football succeeds at simulating the excitement of American Football.
-Dice rolls will keep you at the edge of your seat, hoping for a big play with each roll.
+Dice rolls keep you at the edge of your seat, hoping for a big play with each roll.
 Successfully score a touchdown?
 Show off your best touchdown dance as your opponent hangs their head.
 As head coach, your toughest decision is when to use the power chip to your advantage.

 Most games wrap in under 15 minutes and players will instantly want rematches.
 In the short time I’ve had Sports Dice Football, there have been some epic plays on fourth down and equally disappointing defeats at 21-0.
 The luck of the dice make for high replay value.
 There is no team branding in the game, so you’re free to get creative and name teams; Unicorns versus T-Rexes is a favorite in our house.